 · Use a hardened, open-source code base such as that of Ethereum or Bitcoin

 · Avoid multiminer implementations as long as practical

-· Design in mechanisms for monitoring and for a network wide "dead man's switch" (one or more mechanisms to limit the damage in case of unexpected anomaly)
+· Design in mechanisms for monitoring and for a network-wide "dead man's switch" (one or more mechanisms to limit the damage in case of an unexpected anomaly)

 · Plan for smart contracts concepts early on, but delay development until all technical and especially business issues (including legal) are resolved